Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 Image via LinkedIn

 Also, If the courts determine that the business hasn’t operated as a separate legal entity, it can go after the owner’s personal assets.
-This shows that the personal liability protection in single-member LLCs is not absolute.
+This shows that the personal liability protection in a single-member LLC is not absolute.

 2. Limited Growth Opportunities

-While the autonomy and flexibility are exciting, there may be limited opportunity for growth when running single-member LLCs.
+While the autonomy and flexibility are exciting, there may be limited opportunity for growth when running a single-member LLC.

 Unlike corporations, single-member LLCs cannot issue shares or bring in new owners to raise capital.
 This can result in financial challenges while running the business.